ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_exercises.rst

         .. tab:: Question

     	    The code below sets all the pixels to half their original values with one for loop.
 Change the code so it uses 2 for loops that utilize the range function (1 for loop should be nested in the other).

             .. activecode::  ch11ex10q
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("baby.jpg")
+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for p in pixels:
+                    # STEP 4: GET THE DATA
                     r = p.getRed()
                     b = p.getBlue()
                     g = p.getGreen()
+                    # STEP 5: MODIFY THE COLOR
                     p.setRed(r/2)
                     p.setGreen(g/2)
                     p.setBlue(b/2)
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Answer

             Change the for loop to iterate through the range of the width and then the nested loop should iterate through the range of the height.
 Call the get pixel method inside the for loop as shown below.

             .. activecode::  ch11ex10a
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("baby.jpg")
+                # STEP 3: LOOP THROUGH THE PIXELS
                 for x in range(img.getWidth()):
 		            for y in range(img.getHeight()):
+                        # STEP 4: GET THE DATA
 		                p = img.getPixel(x,y)
 		                r = p.getRed()
                         b = p.getBlue()
                         g = p.getGreen()
+                        # STEP 5: MODIFY THE COLOR
                         p.setRed(r/2)
                         p.setGreen(g/2)
                         p.setBlue(b/2)
+                        # STEP 6: UPDATE THE IMAGE
                         img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Discussion

             .. disqus::